The Mistle Thrush, Missel Thrush or Stormcock is bigger and paler than a Song Thrush and has bolder spotting on its breast and belly.

 Juveniles disperse in July.

-The population of Mistle Thrushes has diminished since the mid-1970s, especially in farmland areas, and so they appear on the Amber List, though some surveys suggest this decline may have halted.
+The population of Mistle Thrushes has diminished since the mid-1970s, especially in farmland areas, and so they appear on the Red List, though some surveys suggest this decline may have halted.